Mussaomar/RAM-Rainfall-Analysis-Malawi-RAM-/README.md

     └── icon.png                 # cloud-with-falling-raindrops icon
 ```

-## Known limitations / next steps
+ limitations / next steps

-- No bundled Malawi boundary layer by design — you supply the AOI
+- No bundled Malawi boundary layer by design you supply the AOI
   file each session; consider a "recent files" list if this gets
   repetitive.
 - Direct raster download has the ~32-50 MB ceiling described above;